CybercentreCanada/assemblyline4_docs/docs/installation/appliance/docker.md

 sudo docker-compose -f bootstrap-compose.yaml up
 ```

+!!! tip
+    A helpful command for watching the containers as they start and enter a healthy state is `watch -n 1 docker ps`.

 !!! info
     Once the `docker-compose` command on the bootstrap file complete, your cluster will be ready to use and you can login with the default admin user/password that you've set in your ```.env``` file